Pentland to Portobello Route

-The Pentland to Portobello active travel feasibility study intends to establish a route which runs from the base of the Pentland Hills to Portobello on the coast in Edinburgh.
-The aim of the project will enable people to travel predominantly off-road from the city to the countryside and create a green active travel corridor for the south east which would …
+A feasibility study has been produced which aims to establish a route which runs from the base of the Pentland Hills to Portobello on the coast in Edinburgh.
+The aim of the project is to enable people to travel predominantly off-road from the city to the countryside and create a green active travel corridor for the south east which would …

-The Pentland to Portobello active travel feasibility study intends to establish a route which runs from the base of the Pentland Hills to Portobello on the coast in Edinburgh.
-The aim of the project will enable people to travel predominantly off-road from the city to the countryside and create a green active travel corridor for the south east which would mirror the fantastic Water of Leith walkway.
+A feasibility study has been produced which aims to establish a route which runs from the base of the Pentland Hills to Portobello on the coast in Edinburgh.
+The aim of the project is to enable people to travel predominantly off-road from the city to the countryside and create a green active travel corridor for the south east which would mirror the fantastic Water of Leith walkway.
 Full report: 50286 Feasibility Report 19.06.19

 The route will follow the Burdiehouse Burn which starts near Swanston at the foot of the Pentlands, running through Liberton and Gilmerton, passing the Edinburgh Royal Infirmary and Niddrie before arriving at the North Sea at Joppa.
-The route will link into other pathways and routes that include the John Muir Way and others.
+The route is approximately 14km and will link into other pathways and routes that include the John Muir Way.
 The route is shown below in the following sections.

 The idea of walkways along Edinburgh’s waterways was first raised in the 1940s, and since then the long term ambitions for a Water of Leith Walkway have been implemented, but progress on smaller watercourses like the Burdiehouse Burn have not progressed.
 The vision for a new strategic pathway has been developed by the Friends of Burdiehouse Burn to connect the park with the surrounding areas and to provide a link for active travel and wildlife.

-The study on the route was funded by Sustrans and CSGNT Development Fund, and was carried out by leading environmental consultancy ironside Farrar.
-This has investigated how the proposed route will improve active travel leading to the further development of green networks and improve access to greenspace.
-By extending active travel routes the network will contribute towards the SESplan Strategic Cross Boundary Cycle Development plan and provide links between Midlothian and Edinburgh and East Lothian through proposed routes at Newcraighall and Musselburgh.
+The study on the route was funded by Sustrans and CSGNT Development Fund, and was carried out by leading environmental consultancy Ironside Farrar.
+It investigated how the proposed route will improve active travel leading to the further development of green networks and improve access to greenspace.
+By extending active travel routes the network will contribute towards the SESplan Strategic Cross Boundary Cycle Development plan and provide links between Midlothian, Edinburgh and East Lothian through proposed routes at Newcraighall and Musselburgh.

-The proposed route links in with crossing Edinburgh City Bypass at Frogston Road and the study has reviewed the existing junctions in more detail and provided options which will involve improved signage.
+The proposed route links Edinburgh City Bypass at Frogston Road and the study reviewed the existing junctions in more detail and provided options which will involve improved signage.

 Opportunities also exist to tie in with developments around Gilmerton Station Road, linking in with the old railway path to Shawfair and the potential to provide a safe quiet route for the A701 corridor with Bush Estate to Kaimes along the Pentland Burn.